Here, we reveal a few of our favorite homegrown beer and food matches from around the state.

 Brewer & Beer: Oskar Blues Brewery, Lyons – Dale’s Pale Ale

-Tucked away in the mountain hamlet of Lyons, Oskar Blues is known for its full-flavored creations, rustic bar atmosphere and jamming live music (the Foo Fighters recently played a secret show here).
+Tucked away in the mountain hamlet of Lyons, Oskar Blues is known for its full-flavored creations, rustic bar atmosphere and jamming live music (the Foo Fighters once played a secret show here).
 Beer drinkers of all walks love gold-medal-winning Dale’s Pale Ale for its big hoppy punch.

 Food Pairing: Pull up a bar stool at Oskar Blues Grill & Brew and drink from the source.
 Pair your pint of Dale’s with one of their signature Southern comfort dishes such as shrimp and grits with a side of hearty gumbo.